nlesc-nano/CAT/docs/4_optional.rst

 :attr:`optional.database.read`            Attempt to read results from the database before starting calculations.
 :attr:`optional.database.write`           Export results to the database.
 :attr:`optional.database.overwrite`       Allow previous results in the database to be overwritten.
+:attr:`optional.database.thread_safe`     Ensure that the created workdir has a thread-safe name.
 :attr:`optional.database.mol_format`      The file format(s) for exporting moleculair structures.
 :attr:`optional.database.mongodb`         Options related to the MongoDB format.